ddokuchaev/sell-courses-example/README.md

 This app is test app for sell online-courses for developers

-This works on node.js + native Javascript + MongoDB.
+This app works on node.js + native Javascript + MongoDB.

 I`m use in this project: